Constraints on new physics from decays of polarized $\Lambda_b^0$ baryons at the FCC-ee: Angular distribution

-The \LbToppimm decay spans a 5-dimensional angular phase space $\vec{\Omega}=(\cos\tp,\cos\tm,\cos\th,\phim,\phih)$.
+where the dependence on the dimuon invariant mass squared, \qsq, is absorbed into the angular coefficients $K_i$ and the five-dimensional angular phase space is given by \mbox{$\vec{\Omega}=(\cos\tp,\cos\tm,\cos\th,\phim,\phih)$}.
 The angle between the \Lb momentum in the lab frame and the \Lz momentum in the \Lb rest frame defines the longitudinal polarization angle \tp.
 The muon helicity angle, \tm, corresponds to the angle between the momentum of the muon with the same charge as the proton in the dimuon rest frame and the dimuon momentum in the \Lb rest frame.
 Similarly, the hadron helicity angle, \th, is the angle between the proton momentum in the dihadron rest frame and the dihadron momentum in the \Lb rest frame.
 The azimuthal angles $\phim$ and $\phih$ are the angles between the muon and hadron decay planes and the \Lb momentum in the lab frame.
-The differential decay rate is~\cite{Blake:2017une}

-where the dependence on the dimuon invariant-mass squared \qsq is absorbed into the angular coefficients $K_i$.
 The first ten coefficients are independent of the \Lb polarization.
 In this case, the angular space collapses to three dimensions as the polarization angle disappears from the decay rate and the azimuthal angles only appear together as $\phi=\phim+\phih$.
 For an illustration of the angular definitions, please refer to Ref.~\cite{Blake:2017une} or similar publications.
 Note that sign conventions may differ depending on which particles are chosen as reference.